NLnetLabs/nsd-manual/source/configuration.rst

     allow-notify: 168.192.199.2 NOKEY
     request-xfr: 168.192.199.2 NOKEY

-By default, a slave will fallback to AXFR requests if the master told us it does not support IXFR.
-You can configure the slave not to do AXFR fallback with:
+By default, a secondary will fallback to AXFR requests if the primary told us it does not support IXFR.
+You can configure the secondary not to do AXFR fallback
+with:

 .. code-block:: text

     allow-axfr-fallback: "no"

-For a master zone, list the slave servers, by IP address or subnet.
-Below is an example of a master zone with two slave servers.
+For a primary zone, list the secondary servers, by IP address or subnet.
+Below is an example of a primary zone with two secondary servers:

 .. code-block:: text